MahmoudELSharQawy/Data-Scientist/README.md

-# Data-Scientist
+# Data-Science-Projects
-All the available projects that I have been working on
+All the available projects that I have been working on including Data Science and ML Projects